Why Sign Up for Amazon Prime?

 If you’re a music-lover, your Prime Membership gets you access to Prime Music.
 There’s a lot you can do with this.
 You can just listen to current pop tunes if you like.
 After a while, Prime will come up with suggestions for new music you might like, based on your listening history.

-If you own an Echo device, you can use Alexa to play these playlists at home with a voice command.
+If you own an Echo device, you can use Alexa to play music at home with a voice command.
 I use that in the kitchen when I’m baking!
 “Alexa, play something happy!”
 And she does.

 And of course, you can purchase new music through Prime Music too, which will be added to your library.
 It’s similar to iTunes, but – in my opinion – a lot less buggy than iTunes.